 React.useReducer Reducer Patterns, Part 1

-I see a lot of people, especially those new to React hooks, shy away from
+I see many people, especially those new to React hooks, shy away from

 useReducer